 Rajan replaced Duvvuri Subbarao as governor of the Reserve Bank of India (RBI), which has been battling to prop up the plummeting rupee and reverse a sharp economic slowdown.

-Investors will be looking to Rajan, one of the few economists who warned that sub-prime lending could lead to calamity ahead of the 2008 crisis, to introduce policies to calm jittery markets and stabilise the rupee.
+Investors will be looking to Rajan, one of the few economists who said that sub-prime lending could lead to calamity before of the 2008 crisis, to introduce policies to calm jittery markets and stabilise the rupee.

 Abheek Barua, chief economist with HDFC Bank, called Rajan "more innovative" than Subbarao, who spent five years at the helm of the RBI.